turbinenreiter/MicroPythonSmallSats/text/Method.md

 The team working on the \\gls{ADCS} software scored the different languages according to the criteria as well as the criteria's importance.
 Each member started with a scorecard listing the criteria and the languages to compare.
 They then scored the fulfillment of each criteria by each languages using a symbolic scheme shown in Table \\ref{tab:sym}.

-Table: Symbolic scheme for grading criteria fulfillment \\label{tab:sym}
+Table: Symbolic Scheme for grading Criteria Fulfillment \\label{tab:sym}

-grade          symbol
+Grade          Symbol
 ------------- --------
 very weak      --
 weak           -